wowpin/dumserver/README.md

 5. Modify `config.ini` and change the Location and Definition entries to reflect Windows-style file locations.
 6. Run the server: `python dumserver.py`

-You will be greeted by some boot-time messages - your server is up and running:
+You will be greeted by some boot-time messages - your server is up and running!

 ```
 05/12/2018 11:19:23 [Server Boot]